symphoniacloud/meta-code-pipeline/README.md

 TODO - flesh this out a little more:

+Meta CodePipeline is available in the AWS Serverless Application Repo [here](https://serverlessrepo.aws.amazon.com/#/applications/arn:aws:serverlessrepo:us-east-1:392967531616:applications~meta-codepipeline) .
+To use this as a SAR nested app, follow the instructions below.

 Create your application's CodePipeline as normal, and save it to your's application's source repo.

 Now create a new template (e.g. `meta-pipeline.yaml`) as follows: